ABA problem: Examples

-This instruction succeeds because it finds top == ret (both are A), so it sets top to next (which is B).
+This instruction succeeds because it finds top == ret_ptr (both are A), so it sets top to next_ptr (which is B).
 As B has been deleted the program will access freed memory when it tries to look at the first element on the stack.
 In C++, as shown here, accessing freed memory is undefined behavior: this may result in crashes, data corruption or even just silently appear to work correctly.
 ABA bugs such as this can be difficult to debug.

 Workarounds

 Tagged state reference

 A common workaround is to add extra "tag" or "stamp" bits to the quantity being considered.
-For example, an algorithm using compare and swap on a pointer might use the low bits of the address to indicate how many times the pointer has been successfully modified.
+For example, an algorithm using compare and swap (CAS) on a pointer might use the low bits of the address to indicate how many times the pointer has been successfully modified.
 Because of this, the next compare-and-swap will fail, even if the addresses are the same, because the tag bits will not match.
 This is sometimes called ABAʹ since the second A is made slightly different from the first.
 Such tagged state references are also used in transactional memory.
 Although a tagged pointer can be used for implementation, a separate tag field is preferred if double-width CAS is available.

 If "tag" field wraps around, guarantees against ABA do not stand anymore.
 However, it has been observed that on currently existing CPUs, and using 60-bit tags, no wraparound is possible as long as the program lifetime (that is, without restarting the program) is limited to 10 years; in addition, it was argued that for practical purposes it is usually sufficient to have 40-48 bits of tag to guarantee against wrapping around.
 As modern CPUs (in particular, all modern x64 CPUs) tend to support 128-bit CAS operations, this can allow firm guarantees against ABA.

 Intermediate nodes

-A correct but expensive approach is to use intermediate nodes that are not data elements and thus assure invariants as elements are inserted and removed [Valois].
+A correct but expensive approach is to use intermediate nodes that are not data elements and thus assure invariants as elements are inserted and removed.